wilsonmar/oss-perf/README.md

 ## This repo
-Contents of this repo was used to generate statistics for the charts above.
+The contents of this repo was used to generate statistics for the charts above.

-This repo contains assets used to measure "true" response times.

 0. **Jenkins**
 initiates the various programs listed below on a schedule or when a build is requested.